Estate AdministrationLet Us Guide You Through the Process

 - Distributing the assets to the beneficiaries of the estate

-At Dugan & Leger, we can assist you as an executor or personal representative by guiding you through every step of the way.
-We understand the difficulties in navigating the probate courts, and are here to help you through your times of need.
-Give us a call today to schedule a free consultation to discuss your options regarding the estate administration process.
+At Dugan & Leger, we can assist you as an executor, administrator, personal representative, and trustee by guiding you through every step of administration.
+Knowing the difficulties in navigating the probate courts and understanding trust instruments, we are here to help you through the process.
+Give us a call today at (910) 253-5400 to schedule a free consultation to discuss your options regarding the administration process.

 Nick Fernez leads our Estate Administration practice.
 Please click here to see his biography.